History of the M1 Abrams: Production issues

-About 6,000 M1A1 Abrams were produced from 1986–92 and featured the M256 120 mm smoothbore cannon developed by Rheinmetall AG of Germany for the Leopard 2, improved armor, and a CBRN protection system.
+About 6,000 M1A1 Abrams were produced from 1986 to 1992 and featured the M256 120 mm smoothbore cannon developed by Rheinmetall AG of Germany for the Leopard 2, improved armor, and a CBRN protection system.

-Persian Gulf War
+Gulf War

 As the Abrams entered service in the 1980s, they would operate alongside M60A3 within the United States military, and with other NATO tanks in numerous Cold War exercises.
 These exercises usually took place in Western Europe, especially West Germany, but also in some other countries like South Korea.
 During such training, Abrams crews honed their skills for use against the men and equipment of the Soviet Union.
 However, by 1991 the Soviet state had collapsed and the Abrams would have its trial by fire in the Middle East.